-The Palma de Mallorca Airport is the third largest airport in Spain in terms of passenger volume and is the nineteenth largest airport in Europe in terms of passengers per year, ahead of Vienna, Düsseldorf and Manchester.
-In 2018, Palma de Mallorca served 29.1 million commercial passengers.
-(Source: ACI).
+The Palma de Mallorca Airport is the third largest airport in Spain in terms of passenger volume and is the twentieth largest airport in Europe in terms of passengers per year, ahead of Manchester, Milan and Oslo.
+In 2019, Palma de Mallorca served 29.7 million commercial passengers.
+(Source: ACI and Aena).

 The Palma de Mallorca Airport has two runways and a terminal building divided into four areas that can be used independently, with capacity of up to 34 million passengers per year; a business terminal for private flights; approximately 9,536 parking spaces; and three maintenance and repairing centers for a total surface of 19,000 square meters.
-In addition, as of 30 September 2019, it also offers retail and commercial areas (of approximately 19,900 square meters) that were renovated in 2018.
+In addition, as of 30 September 2020, it also offers retail and commercial areas (of approximately 19,900 square meters) that were renovated in 2018.
 The Palma de Mallorca Airport has two aircraft maintenance hangars operated by Globalia Mantenimiento Aeroaútico S.L.U. and Sistemas Especiales de Metalización S.A.U. each with an extension of 8,600 square meters and 2,900 square meters, respectively.
-Additionally, there is another hangar under rehabilitation destined to serve purposes of aircraft and handling equipment maintenance with an extension of approximately 6,400 square meters.